 Help meet the basic needs of Cañada students and other community members

-3.12 Collaborate with commuinty partners to address food insecurities of our students and their families (Food Pantry, Drive thru Food Distribution, and Community Markets).
+3.12 Collaborate with community partners to address food insecurities of our students and their families (Food Pantry, Drive thru Food Distribution, and Community Markets).

 3.13 Collaborate with community partners to increase access to housing resources for Cañada students.